hhertout/GO-API_template_withAuth/README.md

 - https://github.com/gin-gonic/gin
 - https://gorm.io

-Sign up & Auth is fonctionnal
+Sign up & Auth is fonctionnal.<br>

-Cors and proxies need to be improve and correctly setup
+Cors and proxies need to be improve and correctly setup for a prod usage.

 ## Installation